Getting Started with Ambient Mesh

 <title>Simple Bookstore App</title>

-You can enable all pods in a given namespace to be part of the ambient mesh by simply labeling the namespace:
+1. You can enable all pods in a given namespace to be part of an ambient mesh by simply labeling the namespace:

 $ kubectl label namespace default istio.io/dataplane-mode=ambient

 Congratulations!
-You have successfully added all pods in the default namespace to the ambient mesh.
-The best part is that there was no need to restart or redeploy anything!
+You have successfully added all pods in the default namespace to the mesh.
+Note that you did not have to restart or redeploy anything!

 <title>Simple Bookstore App</title>